TITLE: Cojó Mask

 The tigres, called balandes in the Chontal language, are masked characters who paint their body with white clay and black spots made of coal to simulate the jaguar pelt.
 They may also wear an animal skin.
 The role of the tigres is to attack the cojóes with the help of the pochoveras, on behalf of Pochó.
 However, the cojóes inevitably win, defeating the tigres and extinguishing Pochó’s fire.

-This specific mask was loaned or rented out for use by the maker’s son, José Rafael Pérez Pérez (Tenosique, 1986- ), from 2018 until 2023.
+This specific mask was worn by the maker’s son, José Rafael Pérez Pérez (Tenosique, 1986- ), from 2015-2017 in successive Carnivals of Tenosique.